01618830666

 Supporters of glyphosate argue:

-• Regulatory Approval: Glyphosate has been approved for use by regulatory agencies worldwide, implying it meets safety standards.
+• Regulatory Approval: Glyphosate has been approved by regulatory agencies worldwide, implying it meets safety standards.

-• Beneficial Impact: Glyphosate’s role in agriculture contributes to food production and keeps costs lower for consumers.
+• Beneficial Impact: Glyphosate’s role in agriculture contributes to food production and lowers consumer costs.

 Critics of Glyphosate